Daliusj/cards-game-war/README.md

 --PROGRAM:
 -User interface:
-At the start of the game, user is prompted to enter the player's names.
+At the start of the game, a user is prompted to enter the names of players.
 If no names are entered Player1 and Player2 names are selected by default.
 The program shows player's names and the number of cards held by users.
 By pressing Enter (passing empty string) program takes top cards from players decks and shows them between names.
-If War is declared program program shows cards by which war was declared, 3 each closed cards and 1 each open card.
+If War is declared, the program shows cards by which war was declared, 3 each closed cards and 1 each open card.
 Example of war scenario: Player1 19#| A###K : A###5 |23# Player2
 When the game is over, the program shows the name of the winner.
-Card colors is not shown.
+Card colors are not shown.
-Full deck consists 4 each card: 2, 3, 4, 5, 6, 7, 8, 9, 10, J, Q, K, A
+The full deck consists 4 of each card: 2, 3, 4, 5, 6, 7, 8, 9, 10, J, Q, K, A

 -Under the hood:
 Written in OOP mostly